dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ### Building the Container

-A Dockerfile is provided to allow a container image to be built for the application.
+A [Dockerfile](Dockerfile) is provided to allow a container image to be built for the application.
 You can build and run a container by doing the following:

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine, if required
-1. Build your container: `docker build -t fingertipsnext-frontend .`
+1. Build your container: `docker build -t fingertips-frontend .`
-1. Run your container: `docker run -p 3000:3000 fingertipsnext-frontend`
+1. Run your container: `docker run -p 3000:3000 fingertips-frontend`

 You can then open [http://localhost:3000](http://localhost:3000) with your browser to see the application.
 You can also view the images created with `docker images`.